 From Hall 8/walkway from Registration Foyer

 From Centenary Square entrance

-The Executive Room 1 set up will be casual for its purpose as a Quiet Room - the tables will be split apart with spaces between the few of them that remain to make it feel less like a formal meeting space; we will have a variety of sensory aids in the room as well that can be used by delegates in distress.
+The Executive Room 1 set up will be casual for its purpose as a Quiet Room - the tables will be split apart with spaces between the few of them that remain to make it feel less like a formal

+meeting space; we will have a variety of sensory aids in the room as well that can be used by delegates in distress.
 The room itself is fairly bright due to the expansive windows in the wall opposite the door - this overlooks The Mall including Starbucks and the escalators.
-The lights (which are spotlights and larger hanging circles) will remain off for the duration of the conference unless delegates themselves turn them on when sensory seeking (please check with others in the room at the time before altering the lighting level)
+The lights (which are spotlights and larger hanging circles) will remain dimmed for the duration of the conference unless delegates themselves turn them up when sensory seeking (please check with others in the room at the time before altering the lighting level) The colour scheme is similar to the rest of the conference, muted blues and greys with some wood panelling.
+The room is soundproofed and we will have staff monitoring the sensory conditions in the room and providing assistance if needed.